 Connect with Kam, Ebersbach & Lewis, P.C.

 The unexpected death of a family member can cause severe emotional and financial hardship for surviving family members.
-If you have lost a loved one through the negligence of another, contact us at (770) 251-7100 or online for a free consultation.
-Our Newnan personal injury lawyers can help you seek justice and compensation for your loved one.
+Contact our Newnan personal injury lawyers at (770) 251-7100, or online for a free consultation.
+We will help you gain the closure and compensation that you deserve.